BY: MATTHEW MCGLOUGHLIN

 According to an article in Wired, Malone started by targeting retail stores after nightfall, frequenting the dumpsters of Circuit City, Sears, Staples, Bed Bath and Beyond and anything else that would catch his eye through the windshield of his jet black pickup truck.
 What he found was a buffet of GPS devices, camera equipment, laptops, furniture and even entire server racks, all of which could either be repurposed or resold for half their retail value online.

 Malone began realizing that as a society programmed to consume rather than conserve, we often value fashion over function, and the definition of trash has become an overly broad one.
+There are initiatives like Electronics reworkability to stop waste

 The United States produces the most municipal solid waste per person daily on Earth.
 This is good news for dumpster divers.